Islamic views on slavery: Quran

 The Quran contains a number of verses aimed at regulating slavery and mitigating its negative impact.
 It calls for the manumission (freeing) of slaves.
 It prescribes kindness towards slaves.
 Slaves are considered morally equal to free persons, however, they have a lower legal standing.
 All Quranic rules on slaves are emancipatory in that they improve the rights of slaves compared to what was already practiced in the 7th century.
+The Quran establishes that a thorough massacre is a prerequisite to taking captives of war as slaves.
 Many Muslims have interpreted Quran as gradually phasing out slavery.

 The Quran calls for the freeing of slaves, either the owner manumitting the slave, or a third party purchasing and freeing the slave.
 The freeing of slaves is encouraged as an act of benevolence, and expiation of sins. devises a manumission contract in which slaves buy their freedom in installments.
 Two other verses encourage believers to help slaves pay for such contracts.
-According to Maurice Middleberg, "Sura 90 in the Quran states that the righteous path involves 'the freeing of slaves.'"
 One of the uses of zakat, a pillar of Islam, is to pay for the freeing of slaves.